European Union Police Mission for the Palestinian Territories: Establishment

 EUPOL COPPS was established following an EU Council decision in November 2005, and builds on the work of the EU Co-ordination Office for Palestinian Police Support (EU COPPS), which was established in January 2005 within the office of the EU Special Representative for the Middle East Peace Process, Ambassador Marc Otte.
 The initiative followed the expression by EU leaders in June 2004 of their readiness to support the Palestinian Authority in taking responsibility for law and order, and in particular, in improving its Palestinian Civil Police Force and law enforcement capacity.

 Organisational structure

 EUPOL COPPS is composed of 106 unarmed members of staff, 71 of whom are internationals and 35 locals.
 Most of the staff are seconds from EU member states.
 EUPOL COPPS has three operational pillars: a Security Sector Reform Section, Justice section and a Programme and Evaluation Department.
 All sections are composed of experienced police officers, magistrates and experts from EU Member States and non EU contributing countries, such as Canada, Türkiye and Norway.
 Close cooperation between the sections takes place through various thematic groups.

-The current Head of Mission is Karin Limdal, who succeeded Nataliya Apostolova, Kauko Aaltomaa, Rodolphe Mauget, Kenneth Deane, Henrik Malmquist and Paul Robert Kernaghan.
+The current Head of Mission is Felix Andåker, who succeeded Karin Limda, Nataliya Apostolova, Kauko Aaltomaa, Rodolphe Mauget, Kenneth Deane, Henrik Malmquist and Paul Robert Kernaghan.
 The first Head of Mission was Jonathan McIvor.
 The Head of Mission receives guidance from EU High Representative for the Common Foreign and Security Policy through the EU Special Representative for the Middle East Peace Process.

+In November 2025, the European Union offered to train 3,000 Gaza police officers through EUPOL COPPS as part of the Gaza peace plan.